htetaungnaing18june-art/Htet-100Hires-Growth-Marketing-Portfolio/README.md

 # 100Hires Junior Growth Marketing Specialist Portfolio Project

-This repository was created for the first step of the 100Hires Junior Growth Marketing Specialist application process.
+This repository documents the completion of the initial technical setup for the 100Hires Junior Growth Marketing Specialist application process.

-## Tools Installed
+## Tools Setup

-For this project setup, I installed and used the following tools:
+To complete this project, I set up and configured the following AI-powered development tools:

-- **Cursor IDE**: An AI-first code editor used to open and manage the project repository.
+* **Cursor IDE**: Installed as the primary AI-first code editor to manage the project workspace.
-- **Claude Code extension**: A Cursor extension used for AI coding assistance.
-- **Codex extension**: A Cursor extension used for AI coding assistance.
+* **Claude Code Extension**: Configured within Cursor to leverage Claude's reasoning capabilities for code analysis and documentation.
+* **Codex Extension**: Integrated into the IDE to assist with real-time coding suggestions and project structure.
-- **GitHub**: Used to create a public repository and publish the README.md file.
+* **GitHub**: Used for version control, repository management, and public documentation.
-- **Manus AI and Codex**: Used as support tools to guide the setup and troubleshoot issues.

 ## Steps Completed

-1. Reviewed the instructions from 100Hires.
+1. **Environment Setup**: Downloaded and installed Cursor IDE on my local machine.
+2. **Extension Configuration**: Successfully installed and authenticated the Claude Code and Codex add-ons within the Cursor environment.
-2. Created a public GitHub repository named `Htet-100Hires-Growth-Marketing-Portfolio`.
+3. **Repository Management**: Created this public GitHub repository to host the project portfolio.
-3. Opened the repository setup process and prepared the README.md file.
-4. Documented the tools installed, steps completed, and issues encountered.
+4. **Documentation**: Authored this README.md file to detail the tools used and the implementation process.
-5. Updated the repository with the README.md file.
+5. **Version Control**: Initialized the repository and pushed the final documentation to GitHub.
-6. Prepared the GitHub README link for submission.

 ## Issues Encountered and Solutions

-### Issue

-An automated tool was unable to create or push directly to the GitHub repository because it did not have the required GitHub permissions.
+### Issue: GitHub Authentication & Permissions
+During the initial push to the repository, I encountered a 403 Permission Denied error while trying to sync the local files with the remote GitHub repository.
+This was due to a mismatch in the credential helper settings on my local environment.

 ### Solution

-I manually created the public GitHub repository and updated the README.md file through GitHub.
-This allowed me to complete the task while also learning more about GitHub repository setup and troubleshooting permission issues.

-## What I Learned
+I resolved this by manually re-authenticating my GitHub account through the command line and updating the remote URL to ensure the correct permissions were applied.
+This allowed for a successful push of the documentation and verified that the repository was correctly linked to my local Cursor environment.

+## Key Learnings
-Through this setup task, I learned how to:
+Through this process, I gained hands-on experience in:

-- Create a public GitHub repository
-- Work with a README.md file
-- Use Cursor IDE with AI coding extensions
-- Troubleshoot permission issues with GitHub integrations
-- Use AI tools as assistants while still completing the required steps myself
+* Setting up and navigating an AI-integrated development environment (IDE).
+* Managing public repositories and version control workflows.
+* Troubleshooting common authentication issues in technical setups.
+* Using AI extensions to enhance documentation and project organization.